strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 Whenever we deal with lists in GraphQL, we usually need to limit the number of items returned.
 Surely, we don't want to send massive lists of items that take a considerable toll on the server!
 The goal of this guide is to help you get going fast with pagination!

-## Pagination at a glance
+## Pagination at a Glance

 Let us take a look at some of the common ways pagination can be implemented today!

-### Offset based pagination
+### Offset-Based Pagination

-This pagination style is similar to the syntax we use when looking up database records.
-Here, the client specifies the number of result to be obtained at a time, along with an offset which usually denotes the number of results to be skipped from the beginning.
-This type of pagination is widely used.
-Implementing offset-based pagination with an SQL database is straight-forward:
+This type of pagination is widely used, and it is similar to the syntax we use when looking up database records.

+Here, the client specifies:
+- `limit`: The number of items to be obtained at a time, and
-- We count all of the results to determine the total number of pages
+- `offset`: The number of items to be skipped from the beginning.

+Implementing offset-based pagination with an SQL database is straightforward.
-- We use the `limit` and `offset` values given to query for the items in the requested page.
+We use the `limit` and `offset` values given to query for the items.

-Offset based pagination also provides us the ability to jump to a specific page in a dataset.
+Offset-based pagination also provides us the ability to skip ahead to any offset, without first needing to get all the items before it.

-Let us understand offset based pagination better, with an example.
-Let us assume that we want to request a list of users, 2 at a time, from a server.
+Let us understand offset-based pagination better, with an example.
+Let us assume that we want to request a list of users, two at a time, from a server.
-We start out be sending a request to the server, with the desired limit and offset values.
+We start by sending a request to the server, with the desired `limit` and `offset` values.

 ```json
 {